 Our Revealed guidebooks still make a great travel companion, but it’s not possible to update them yet because things are constantly changing.
 Our apps, however, will be updated constantly, and the changes will seamlessly get pushed to all our Hawaii Revealed apps.

 Nothing in this blog is carved in stone.
 So many things here are a moving target and hard to predict.
-(Kind of like 2020 as a whole, huh?)
+(Kind of like this whole pandemic has been as a whole, huh?)
 So as things change, we will update it all here.